nksaunders/giants/paper.md

 As a host star evolves into a subgiant and then a red giant, it becomes cooler, larger, and more luminous.
 This stellar evolution has two primary effects on a planet's transit---the transit becomes shallower and lower signal to noise due to the increased brightness of the host star it is transiting, and the duration of the transit increases as the stellar radius grows larger.
 Additionally, evolved stars exhibit photometric variability due to surface granulation which can obscure a transit signal [@cite].

-Multiple large-scale transit-search efforts exist to identify new transiting planets in the TESS FFI observations, most prominently the MIT Quick-Look Pipeline (QLP; [@qlp]) and NASA's Science Processing Operations Center (SPOC, [@spoc]).
+Multiple large-scale transit-search efforts exist to identify new transiting planets in the TESS FFI observations, most prominently the MIT Quick-Look Pipeline (QLP; [@huang2020]) and NASA's Science Processing Operations Center (SPOC, [@jenkins2020]).
 These search efforts are intended to apply broadly to all transiting planet systems, ...

 # Data Access

-The `giants` pipeline uses TESS FFI data stored on the Mikulski Archive for Space Telescopes (MAST; [@mast]).
+The `giants` pipeline uses TESS FFI data stored on the Mikulski Archive for Space Telescopes (MAST) operated by the Space Telescope Science Institute.
 There are two primary methods for downloading these data: accessing the data directly on the MAST-hosted cloud storage, or using the `TESSCut` [@brasseur2019] implementation in the `lightkurve` Python package.

 ## Cloud Data

-The MAST archive hosts image cubes containing TESS FFI observations on a publicly accessible s3 cloud server.
+The MAST archive hosts image cubes containing TESS FFI observations on a publicly accessible cloud server using S3 Uniform Resource Identifers (URIs).
+The `giants` pipeline downloads pixel cutouts from these image cubes using the `from_cloud_data` method of the `giants.Target` object.
 This is the default and recommended method.

 ## `TESSCut`